 “Remember, remember!
 The fifth of November, the gunpowder treason and plot; I know of no reason why the gunpowder treason should ever forget!”

 Written by Alan Moore and illustrated by David Lloyd, V for Vendetta is set in a future England that has given itself over to fascism and I guess you could say that V, the hero of this story, is somewhat an Anarchist Batman of the era.

-This is probably one of this graphic novel that after reading will change your life, your way of thinking and the way you look at the world.
+This is probably one of these graphic novels that after reading will change your life, your way of thinking, and the way you look at the world.
 Answering the questions that the author is asking using as his medium V will make you see our world from a different point of view.